-On the property there is a large pole shed he labored over converting from a tobacco drying barn to an insulated space currently used to store wood for heating the shop, his horse drawn buggy, a horse stable, some lumber, and a good staple of supplies for Acoustic Remedy.
+On the property there is a large pole shed he labored over converting from a tobacco drying barn to an insulated space currently used to store wood for heating the shop, his horse drawn buggy, a horse stable, some lumber, and most importantly to build the products for Acoustic Remedy.
 The old farm house on the property is close to 100 years old and needed some rehabilitation and transition from an English house to an Amish house (i.e. removing all electrical, HVAC, etc.).
 Gigantic oak trees dot the landscape and several horses come to greet you from the pasture as you drive down the conifer lined driveway leading up to Hickory Ridge Woodworking.

-At Hickory Ridge Woodworking Acoustic Remedy's inventions come to life.
+At Hickory Ridge Woodworking, Acoustic Remedy's inventions come to life.
 You can generally find sawdust flying from dawn to dusk with projects in various states of completion.
 Of course most people know the Amish are renowned for fine woodworking, but Enos seems to have a leg up on his competition and makes him the perfect craftsman to build Acoustic Remedy's products.
 Like other Amish woodworkers, Enos has gotten many techniques passed down from his father and grandfather, but the family connection to the music industry seems like it was destiny we found him.
 Since his childhood Enos's father has been involved in producing the wood mounting blocks for String Swing.
 We use String Swing's hangers in our single and multi-instrument humidors.
-They can also be found in guitar shops worldwide.
-It was actually the owner of String Swing who connected us with Enos and as the sayin goes "the rest is history".
+They can also be found in nearly every guitar shop worldwide.
+It was actually the owner of String Swing who connected us with Enos and as the saying goes "the rest is history".

 During the first meeting with Enos we brought one of the earliest versions of the ClimaStand out on a cold January evening.
-As he lit the lantern and stoked the wood burning stove, we discussed some specifics and ideas of how to improve upon what we'd brought him.
-The history of the ClimaStand is another topic on it's own, but in short summary Acoustic Remedy had begun as an idea and after a few prototypes built in Ryan's garage we ended up using a local cabinet shop to make our first production run.
+As he lit the lantern and stoked the wood burning stove, we discussed some specifics and ideas of how to improve upon what we had brought him.
+The history of the ClimaStand is another topic on its own, but in short summary Acoustic Remedy had begun as an idea and after a few prototypes built in Ryan's garage, we ended up using a local cabinet shop to make our first production run.
 We still have some of the cases from the cabinet shop labeled as "Factory 2nds" because they just can't compare to current versions and they are a nice relic to look back on.

 One interesting thing that most people don't realize is that Amish woodworkers do use powered tools but do so without electricity.
 How do they do it?
 A diesel engine turns a line shaft which runs into the shop under the floor.
 This line shaft turns a pulley, which turns the motor shaft of the table saw, planer, sander, or other piece of equipment.
 The entire shop can be powered with an ingenious combination of clutches, bearings, pulleys, and transfer shafts.
 At the end of the entire process, hand sanding each and every surface is the final touch that cannot be replaced by any piece of equipment.
 Silky smooth surfaces combined with amazing joinery and precise cuts make for a product line that lives up to the reputation of Amish made.
 All Acoustic Remedy products are hand crafted, in small batches and receive the attention to detail that only a true craftsman can provide.